-The Technical Certificate in Advanced Integrated Industrial Technology is a one-year degree program designed to prepare graduates for many different careers related to manufacturing with an emphasis on technology, critical thinking, and problem solving.
-Students will take courses in the basic fundamentals of engineering technology and move to very advanced applications including robotics.
+The Technical Certificate in Advanced Integrated Industrial Technology is a one-year program designed to prepare graduates for many different careers related to manufacturing with an emphasis on technology, critical thinking, and problem solving.
+Students will take courses in the basic fundamentals of industrial technology and move to more advanced applications including Programmable Logic Controls.

-Career Beginning Salary Experienced Salary Median Industrial Engineering Tech \$41,891 \$67,787 Electro-Mechanical Tech \$53,019 \$72,883 Process Control Programmer \$39,769 \$62,920 Industrial Inspectors and Testers \$31,428 \$43,784
+Career Beginning Salary Experienced Salary Median Industrial Machinery \$32,750 \$46,780 Maintenance Workers \$25,460 \$40,110 Electrical/Electronic Engineering Technicians \$43,450 \$62,360 Maintenance & Repair Workers \$23,910 \$34,580

-Career and salary information taken from http://tcids.tbr.edu.
-Check out this Website for additional information about education requirements and preferred work styles and abilities for these careers.
-Salaries are not guaranteed.
+Career and salary information taken from www.jobs4tn.gov.
+Check out this web site for additional information about education requirements and preferred work styles and abilities for these careers.